ProTeCt: Prompt Tuning for Taxonomic Open Set Classification

 where $\mathcal{A}(n)$ denotes all the ancestors of node $n$, and $t_{y_i}$ is the leaf node corresponding to class label $y_i$.
 While $Acc_{leaf}$ considers successful any correct classification at the leaf level of the tree, the {\it HCA} is stricter.
 It declares a success only when all the ancestors of the leaf node are correctly classified.
-In other words, each sample needs to be classified correctly at each tree level to be viewed as correctly classified by {\it HCA} computation. $Acc_{leaf}$ is an upper bound for {\it HCA}.
-To estimate the expected accuracy under the open-granularity classification setting, we also measured the \textbf{Mean Treecut Accuracy (MTA)} metric.
-This measures the average accuracy over a set of treecuts $\mathcal{T}_c\in\Omega$ randomly sampled from $\mathcal{T}$,
+In other words, each sample needs to be classified correctly at each tree level to be viewed as correctly classified under the {\it HCA}. $Acc_{leaf}$ is an upper bound for the {\it HCA}.

+\textbf{Mean Treecut Accuracy (MTA)} estimates the expected accuracy under the TOS classification setting.
+It computes the average accuracy over a set of treecuts $\mathcal{T}_c\in\Omega$,